top of page

 • 4 min read

-If you’re preparing an immigration case in the United States, you may hear two common requirements:
+If you’re preparing an immigration case in the United States, you may encounter two common requirements:

 1. USCIS Certified Translation